Groupon Stock Analysis (NASDAQ:GRPN)

 Should you buy GRPN stock?

-- The company has a good Free Cash Flow (FCF) margin of 28.8%.
+- Groupon has a healthy FCF (Free Cash Flow) margin of 28.8%.

 Should you sell GRPN stock?

-- Over the last twelve months, Groupon posted an average operating loss margin of -3.5%.
+- Over the last 12 months, Groupon had an average Net loss of -6.2%.

 - With a debt/equity ratio of 0.68, Groupon is highly leveraged in comparison to Retail-Wholesale peers.